HidayatRivai2020/Python/data_type/README.md

     - Eveything is represented in the binary system at the lowest level of computer
     - float numbers are stored in memory as very long chains of zeros and ones
     - most float cannot be represented exactly as binary fractions
-    - as a consequence, the floats aproximated rounded when they are stored as binary numbers
+    - as a consequence, the floats are approximated and rounded when they are stored as binary numbers
 - This is not bug in python or code, but this is how computer works nowadays

 ### [round method](https://github.com/HidayatRivai2020/Python/tree/main/data_type/round_method.py)
 - `round(number, digits)`: returns a floating point number that is a rounded version of the specified number
     - `number`: The number to be rounded
-    - `separator`(optional, default = 0): The number of decimals to use when rounding the numbers
+    - `digits`(optional, default = 0): The number of decimals to use when rounding the numbers

 ## [None](https://github.com/HidayatRivai2020/Python/tree/main/data_type/none.py)
 - special data type